salt-die/reaction-diffusion/README.md

 Pygame implementation of reaction-diffusion.

-One can hide/show the sliders with 'esc'.
+'esc' to hide/show the sliders

-Click to add more chemical B.
+click to add more chemical

-Reset with 'r'.
+reset with 'r'